brodieG/.myconf/notes/compile-checks.md

 provides](https://github.com/kalibera/rchk), although initial set-up takes quite a while.

-Instructions we used to check package `vetr` on branch issue43a:
+Instructions we used to check package `vetr` on branch issue43a, though remember to set up the environment for package checks as in the instructions.

 ```
 cd ~